mesesanovidiu/etl_pipeline_airflow_postgres/README.md

 ## Unittesting

 # Pipelines
-## Batch Processing
+## Data Processing
-S3 Data Lake: Here are the sales transactions that are dumped in the .csv format.

-Amazon Redshift: Redshift is Amazon's analytics database, and is designed to crunch large amounts of data as a data warehouse.
-A redshift cluster has been created for this project as a OLAP Database.
-Once the database has been created, a staging table has been created.
-Then the redshift copy command has been used to copy the .csv data from S3 to the created table.
-Then the star schema tables has been created in the data warehouse and loaded by the data warehouse procedure.
-Changes in products and customers dimensions are tracked using SCD type 2.

---- Orchestration to be completed ---

-## Visualizations
--- To be completed --
+Data is pulled from an API every minute in a .json format.
+After the JSON schema is validated, the data is written to a .csv file which is then copied to a Postgres database.
+This DAG is scheduled using Airflow and tested using automated unittests.

 # Demo
 -- To be completed --

 # Conclusion
-Through the completion of this data engineering project, I have gained experience in the utilization of fundamental AWS services, including S3 and Redshift.
-This hands-on experience has enabled me to develop a deeper understanding of the AWS infrastructure and its capabilities for processing large-scale datasets.
-As a result of this project, I have gained the confidence and competence to effectively execute future data engineering projects within the AWS ecosystem.
+Through the completion of this project, I have gained experience in the processing .json files, performing schema validations and using Airflow & Docker.
+This hands-on experience has enabled me to develop a deeper understanding of Airflow and its capabilities for scheduling data pipelines.
+As a result of this project, I have gained the confidence and competence to effectively schedule future DAGs using Airlfow, as well as interacting with databases using python libraries.